swiftlang/swift/docs/CppInteroperability/Roadmap.md

 Because `string` is an owned type, the Swift compiler cannot represent a projection of its storage, so the `begin`, `end`, and `c_str` APIs are not imported.
 A projection is only valid as long as the storage it points to is valid.
 Projections of reference types are usually safe because reference types have storage with long, stable lifetimes, but projections of owned types are more dangerous because the storage associated with a specific copy usually has a much shorter lifetime (therefore most of these projections of owned storage cannot yet be imported).

-## Lifetime and safety of self-contained types and projections
+## Appendix 2: Lifetime and safety of self-contained types and projections

 The following section will go further into depth on the issues with using projections of self contained types in Swift, rather than proposing a solution on how to import them.
 Let’s start with an example Swift program that naively imports some self-contained type and returns a projections of it: